-$4,537 can buy a lot of Skittles*.
-Or it can buy you the average single deductible for an unsubsidized enrollee with healthcare coverage on the Affordable Care Act (ACA) exchanges.
+$4,537 can buy a lot of Skittles1363,000+ (75 cents per pack and 60 skittles per package)].
+It buys the average single deductible for an unsubsidized enrollee with healthcare coverage on the Affordable Care Act (ACA) exchanges.
 At 3.4x less, the $1,350 average deductible for the 152 million who get their insurance through an employer looks benevolent.

-want settle for, or the “optimal” plan given the shrinking menu.
-To make it more fun, when you consider the $440 per month average premium, you get close to $10,000 in spending before real coverage begins (though yearly check-ups and mammograms are “free”).
-It’s no wonder Ministry plans are growing.
-I’m in one.
+want settle for, or the optimal plan given the shrinking menu.
+To make it more fun, when you consider the $440 per month average premium, you get close to $10,000 in spending before real coverage begins (though yearly check-ups and mammograms are free.
+It’s no wonder Ministry and alternative plans are growing.

-Citizens of the town do basically all their eating at this one restaurant, one their employer chooses.
+Citizens of American towns do basically all their eating at this one restaurant, one their employer chooses.
 Brokers and consultants make a 5% commission on the total cost of all the meals.
-The menu is amazing for certain items, the best in the world, but the full cost is 2x more than simpler restaurants in other developed countries.
+The menu is amazing for certain items, the best in the world for some, but the full cost is 2x more than simpler restaurants in other developed countries.
 It’s no wonder restaurant owners obfuscate prices, the menu, and quality.
 Making restaurants transparent about the price will never change the underlying problems.
-You have to change where and how people eat.
+You have to change where and how people eat and how it’s paid.
 You have to educate consumers.
 You have to create a new model.

 For all the talk of crazy distortions, unconscionable mergers, and shenanigans, while much of it is structural and requires a legislative solution, any inefficiencies are another person’s opportunity to use a Bezosism.
 If you’re an insider or would-be disruptor of the truest stripe, keep your head down and make something people want/need.
 The more value you add, the more good things will come.
 Change is bubbling up.
 As Ray Dalio says, “The economic machine is more powerful than any political system.”